 OPAL Community Land Trust was founded to answer the persistent “housing affordability gap” that exists between average wages and median home prices in San Juan County.
 (Data gathered from the U.S. Census, Washington Center for Real Estate Research, Washington Dept. of Labor and Industries and the U.S. Dept. of Labor.)

 - Affordable housing remains one of Orcas Island’s most basic needs.
-Consistently, there are more than 15 households that are qualified and waiting, or are in the process of qualifying, to purchase an OPAL house.
-In addition, there is ready demand for OPAL’s 29 apartments with rents affordable for households with very low incomes.
+Consistently, there are more than 25 households that are qualified and waiting, or are in the process of qualifying, to purchase an OPAL house.
+In addition, there is tremendous demand for OPAL’s 82 apartments with rents affordable for households with low incomes.